 The second source of support is the institution's CFI Infrastructure Operating Fund (IOF).
 Distribution of the IOF will be based on operating and maintenance needs, as opposed to allocating the exact amount to the project that generated it.
 This provides maximum flexibility to support projects with different needs and scope, while ensuring accountability.
-Researchers apply to their respective Faculties, providing adequate justification for all O&M costs (details on the application procedure are provided below).
+Researchers apply to their respective Faculties, providing adequate justification for all 0&M costs (details on the application procedure are provided below).
 Project Leaders recognize that the institution's IOF funding is one source of support for these costs.
-Other sources include investigators' research operating and equipment funds obtained through other sources, including start-up funds, and, for some facilities, user fees and external funding sources (i.e. grants and contracts), as well as departmental, Faculty and central contributions of operating funding.
+Other sources include investigators' research operating and equipment funds obtained through other sources, including start-up funds, and, for some facilities, user fees and external funding sources (i.e. grants and contracts), as well as departmental, Faculty and central contributions of operating funds.
 Funding requests will be reviewed annually and awarded depending on the demonstrated need.
 Projects are monitored through annual reporting, and funding levels reviewed with possible adjustments as needs change.
+Project Leaders are not restricted to a single request; they are able to submit requests during an annual intake each ~February, and can apply for funds off-cycle on a case by case basis.